This post may contain affiliate sales links. Please read my disclosure policy.

 The Ever Popular Classic Chocolate Ice Cream

-It’s no secret that my husband is the chocoholic in our family.
+It’s no secret that we have a chocoholic in our family.
 While I am team vanilla 90% of the time, I suppose I can make room for some chocolate ice cream in my life.
 Ok, FINE.
 Twist my arm. 😉

 Wait, No Eggs?

 Yes, no eggs!
 And here’s why: